-Their customers are hunters, wildlife researchers, and people looking to monitor activity around a cabin or a house.
-Most of their buyers are in the U.S.
+TrailCam Pro’s customers are hunters, wildlife researchers, and people looking to monitor activity around a cabin or a house.
+Most of their buyers live in the U.S.

-Of all the CRO tests we ran, one change had by far the biggest impact on results.
+And, of all the tests that we ran, one had the biggest, most immediate impact on their results by far.

 The Psychology of Objections

-In eCommerce, site visitors almost always come to a site with these two objections:
+In eCommerce, site visitors almost always have two main objections:

 - Will I have to pay for shipping?